Altamont Raceway Park

-Altamont Raceway Park was a motorsports race track in the western United States, located northern California, west of Tracy.
+Altamont Raceway Park is a motorsports race track in the western United States, located in northern California, west of Tracy.
 It opened on July 22, 1966, and operated under the names Altamont Speedway, Altamont Raceway, Altamont Motorsports Park, Altamont Raceway Park and Arena, and Bernal Memorial Raceway.
-After 42 years of operation, the speedway closed in October 2008; the site is just south of the junction of Interstates 205 and 580.
+After 42 years' operation, the speedway closed in October 2008; the site is just south of the junction of Interstates 205 and 580.

 Description

 The Raceway Park contained a variety of different racetrack configurations including a 1/2 mile oval, 1/4 mile oval, 1.1 mi road course, and a figure 8 track.
 The course was the state's largest oval racetrack north of Los Angeles.

 The track featured a pit lane that was uncharacteristic when compared to larger ovals for the weekly events.
 The pit lane was located on the outside of the course on the opposite side of the oval from the start finish line.
 However, during Grand National West races, the pit lane was moved to the 1/4 mile oval so as to be inside the larger oval, as is customary for most oval tracks, since live pit stops are used during the higher-level NASCAR-sanctioned race.